-BOEM reinitiated Section 106 review of the RAP modifications as they present changes to the undertaking and the APE.
-As a result of this review, BOEM has prepared this revised Finding of No Adverse Effect (36 CFR 800.5(b)).
-Though there are historic properties present within the APE, either the undertaking's effects do not meet the criteria of adverse effect at 36 CFR 800.16(a)(1), or conditions will be maintained on BOEM's approval of the RAP in order to avoid adverse effects.
-No additional historic properties were identified within the APE and BOEM believes that the existing conditions of RAP approval will continue to ensure that adverse effects to the previously identified historic properties will be avoided.
+BOEM reinitiated Section 106 review of the modifications to the RAP amendment as they present changes to the undertaking and the APE.
+As a result of this review, BOEM has prepared this revised Finding (36 CFR 800.5(b)).
+Though there are historic properties present within the APE, either the undertaking's effects do not meet the criteria of adverse effect at 36 CFR 800.16(a)(1), or conditions will be maintained on BOEM's approval of the RAP and revised RAP in order to avoid adverse effects.

-The APE for this undertaking has been surveyed for historic properties (Tetra Tech 2014a, 2014b, 2018a, 2018b, and 2018c; Schmidt et al. 2014; Schmidt 2018; and Sexton 2014) and two potential historic period archaeological resources were identified which are interpreted from their geophysical signatures to be potential shipwrecks.
+BOEM believes a good faith effort has been made to identify historic properties with the APE for this undertaking (Tetra Tech 2014a, 2014b, 2018a, 2018b, and 2018c; Schmidt et al. 2014; Schmidt 2018; and Sexton 2014).
+Two potential historic period archaeological resources were identified offshore which are interpreted from their geophysical signatures to be potential shipwrecks.
 BOEM has required the Lessee to avoid these two resources through conditions of RAP approval, by a buffer of 50 meters around the center point of each.
-As illustrated in the amendment to the marine archaeological survey (Schmidt 2018), the 50-meter avoidance buffers of CR001

-(44VB0376) and LA001 (44VB0377), required as a condition of RAP approval, will be maintained.
+As illustrated in the amendment to the marine archaeological survey (Schmidt 2018), the 50-m avoidance buffers of CR001 (44VB0376) and LA001 (44VB0377), required as a condition of RAP approval, will be maintained.
 Therefore, adverse effects to these potential historic properties will be avoided.

-BOEM has determined that the introduction of a switch cabinet in the Croatan Beach parking lot north of the Camp Pendleton Rifle Range within the Camp Pendleton State Military Reservation Historic District does not meet the criteria of adverse effect pursuant to 36 CFR § 800.5(a)(1) (Sexton 2014).
+BOEM has determined that the introduction of a switch cabinet within the Camp Pendleton State Military Reservation Historic District does not meet the criteria of adverse effect pursuant to 36 CFR § 800.5(a)(1) (Sexton 2014).
 However, BOEM has additionally required as a condition of RAP approval any potential effects to be further minimized through the introduction of vegetative screening and selection of appropriate paint colors in coordination with the Virginia Department of Military Affairs - Virginia Army National Guard.
-Additionally, BOEM has determined that the installation of the onshore interconnection cable within the Rifle Range does not meet the criteria of adverse effect pursuant to 36 CFR § 800.5(a)(1).
+BOEM has determined that the installation of the onshore interconnection cable within the vicinity of Building 94 and the Beachfront Rifle Range does not meet the criteria of adverse effect pursuant to 36 CFR § 800.5(a)(1); however, BOEM will additionally include conditions of RAP modification approval requiring pre-construction coordination with VAARNG, archaeological monitoring, and avoidance of Building 94 during construction activities to further minimize the potential for any effects.